 When Do I Need Infrared Camera Mold Detection?

 While it would be ideal to do infrared camera inspections on every home regularly, it’s not always an option.
 However, there are a few situations when you may want to call in a professional for a moisture survey.
 For example, it may be time to have an imaging inspection if you have visible mold but are unsure of the source of the moisture.
-Another indication you may want to hire someone with special training to use an infrared camera for mold detection is if your home has mold smells and you can’t trace them to the source.
+Another indication you may want to hire someone with special training to use an infrared thermal imaging camera for mold detection is if your home has mold smells and you can’t trace them to the source.

 If you already know you have a mold problem and you’ve reached out to mold remediators, they may use IR camera technology and thermal imaging for mold to get a better idea of how big the problem is before they start the remediation.
 It will allow them to see how much drywall, insulation, and even carpet is compromised.